peccu/lp-php-miniseries/README.md

-# PHP Little Printer partwork example
+# PHP Little Printer miniseries example

-This is a PHP site to make it easy to create a [Little Printer](http://bergcloud.com/littleprinter/) partwork publication: one that delivers your content to subscribers on a regular basis.
-For example, an image every day, or a short story twice a week.
+This is a PHP site to make it easy to create a [Little Printer](http://bergcloud.com/littleprinter/) miniseries publication: one that delivers your content to subscribers on a regular basis.
+For example, an image every day for 30 days, or a short story twice a week.

 In addition to this code you will need: